 We are about to get fancy up in here.
-We are talking bow ties today.
-You can call them splines, Dutchman Inlays or even Butterfly Inlays, but today, we are all high class/red carpet type and we’re calling them bow ties.
-With that said, I’m going to draw the ire of every fine woodworker out there and show you how to skip the chisels and hand cut inlays and show you how Lazy Guy puts his bow ties on in seconds rather than days.
+We are talking a Bow Tie today.
+You can call them splines, Dutchman Inlays or even Butterfly Inlays, but today, we are all high class/red carpet type and we’re calling them a Bow Tie.
+With that said, I’m going to draw the ire of every fine woodworker out there and show you how to skip the chisels and hand cut inlays and show you how Lazy Guy puts a bow tie on in seconds rather than days.
 And no… it’s not a clip on.

 But before we go there…

 I went “pinky out” fancy in the image above and made a three piece suit joining three separate pieces of material (and this is for my first ever, go big or go home right… ? but I was already at home…).
 Thanks to the suggestion of friends on Instagram, I’m going to name it a “Tuxedo Bow Tie” given the stripe.
 The inlays provide stability across the joint of two separate pieces of material much like a pocket hole would (but prettier) join boards for a table top.
 You still have a glue up in the middle, but these bow ties lock it up tight and help prevent the piece from separating.
 In addition to bringing worlds together, it can also go double duty for damage control.
 If you have a split in your live edge, a bow tie will keep the pieces from splitting any more than they already have.
 So not only do they look good, they are actually functional too (sort of like your current narrator).

 How Does One Make A Bow Tie Inlay?